basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 >
 >Agreed.
 Riak is made to (and will!) scale linearly on commodity hardware (often called "pizza boxes").

-Other Assumptions: Dynamo is used only by Amazon’s internal services.
+* Other Assumptions: Dynamo is used only by Amazon’s internal services.
 Its operation environment is assumed to be non-hostile and there are no security related requirements such as authentication and authorization.
 Moreover, since each service uses its distinct instance of Dynamo, its initial design targets a scale of up to hundreds of storage hosts.
 We will discuss the scalability limitations of Dynamo and possible scalability related extensions in later sections.

-## 2.2 Service Level Agreements (SLA)
+### 2.2 Service Level Agreements (SLA)

-><strong>Riak Loves SLAs</strong>
-# Much like Amazon built Dynamo to guarantee their applications were always available to retail shoppers,
-# the design decisions in Riak were taken to ensure that developers could sleep well knowing that their
-# database would always be available to serve requests.
-#
-# Many of our clients and open source users have explicit uptime agreements related to their applications and
-# services built on Riak.
-This was not an accident.
-#

 To guarantee that the application can deliver its functionality in a bounded time, each and every dependency in the platform needs to deliver its functionality with even tighter bounds.
 Clients and